yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Installing.rst

     * [:OpenWrtDocs/Hardware/Linksys/WRTSL54GS:Linksys WRTSL54GS]
  * openwrt-wa840g-<type>.bin; openwrt-we800g-<type>.bin; openwrt-wr850g-<type>.bin
   .
 This is also a trx file, but with a Motorola header added to the start of the file, making it a valid firmware file for a Motorola device.

-There are 3 trx files, found in the micro, pptp and bin directories.
+There are 3 trx files, found in the micro, pptp and bin directories explained above.
 Size restrictions aside, it doesn't matter which directory you pick, although if your device only has 2M of flash you will need to use micro.
-As for which trx file to use, we strongly suggest using the squashfs for reasons explained below.

-== SquashFS vs. JFFS2 ==
-Older versions of OpenWrt (pre-White Russian RC6) gave you a choice of root filesystems; you can either have the root filesystem as SquashFS or JFFS2.
-White Russian RC6 and later uses [http://www.denx.de/wiki/Know/MiniFOHome mini_fo] to overlay the SquashFS and JFFS2 partitions present when running the SquashFS image.
-Due to this new filesystem arrangement, all major advantages of the JFFS2 images have been eliminated and official JFFS2 images are no longer released.

- .
-WikiPedia:SquashFS
-  .
-The files marked squashfs include a small compressed filesystem within the firmware itself.
-The disadvantage is that Squashfs is a readonly filesystem, so a separate JFFS2 partition has to be used to store changes and make the filesystem appear writable; the advantage is that Squashfs gets better compression than JFFS2, and you'll always have the original files on the readonly filesystem which can be used as a boot device for recovery.
- WikiPedia:JFFS2
-  .
-The files marked JFFS2 make the entire filesystem JFFS2.
-The disadvantage is that this takes a few hundred kilobytes more space; the advantage is that changes to included files no longer leaves behind an old copy on the readonly filesystem.
-There is almost always no good reason to use JFFS2 images.
-It is extremely rare that a person would ever change enough of the base install to make use of the SquashFs build less optimal than that of the JFFS2 builds.
-In short, JFFS2 images are not as optimal as SquashFs and provide no effective advantage in real-world use. '''Note:''' The "4M" and "8M" in the filename indicate the flash type, either a 64k erase block or a 128k erase block respectively.
-In most cases, this means that a 4 megabyte flash chip will use the "4M" version.
-/!\ '''The JFFS2 firmware uses an extra setup step which requires an ADDITIONAL REBOOT before the filesystem can be used.
-Therefore, immediately after installation, you should telnet into your router and run "reboot", or just cycle the power. ''' /!\

-/!\ '''OpenWrt White Russian has no failsafe mode for JFFS2 firmware images.''' /!\

 After downloading the firmware image you should make sure that the file is not corrupt.
 This can be verified by comparing the md5sum from your downloaded image with the md5sum listed in the [http://downloads.openwrt.org/whiterussian/newest/MD5SUMS md5sums] file found in the download directory.
 For win32 platforms use [http://www.pc-tools.net/win32/ md5sums.exe] for GNU/Linux systems use the {{{md5sum}}} command.

 = Installing OpenWrt =

-To install !OpenWrt on a supported device (see TableOfHardware), download the correct firmware for your device, verify the md5sum and then use the webupgrade of the preinstalled firmware.
-Be sure that your power supply is stable and do not disconnect it while flashing OpenWrt to your router.
-After the installation is successful, your router will be booting into your shiny new Linux system.
+There are multiple ways to reflash the firmware, we will explain each method below.
+You can use any method, the end result will be the same.
+After reflashing, the device will automatically reboot into the new firmware.

 If you are not happy with !OpenWrt, you can always reinstall your original firmware.
 Please be sure you have it downloaded and saved on your PC.

+/!\ '''We strongly suggest print a copy of ["OpenWrtDocs/Troubleshooting"] in case you have any trouble with the install'''

 == via vendor supplied web interface ==
-This is the easiest method on supported devices.
-This method works fine for Linksys WRT54GL (see http://wiki.openwrt.org/InstallingWrt54gl#head-01985ece7d7673e68766ec20d4667677cfffc7ac).
-This method requires that the original web interface is available and might not work if you are trying to repair a previously botched install or other abnormal situations.
-RussNelson reports that reflashing WRT54GL using v4.30.0 failed, but upgrading to v4.30.5 succeeded.
+This is the easiest method, Open your web browser and use the firmware upgrade page on your device to upload the !OpenWrt firmware.

 == via tftp ==
-If you are extremely cautious, or are trying to install a self-compiled or modified version of OpenWrt White Russian, please consider using the OpenWrtViaTftp installation method.
-For some of the hardware models they have special requirements.
-To avoid potentially serious damage to your router caused by an unbootable firmware you should always read the documentation for your specific router model, see CategoryModel.
+If you're being extremely cautious or are attempting to reflash from a failed upgrade, you can use tftp to install the firmware.
+This method is explained in detail on the OpenWrtViaTftp page.

+/!\ Note: some models have additional requirements, please refer to the CategoryModel page for documentation specific to your router model.

 == via CFE ==
 If you already have the serial cable, you'll know how to do it, nevertheless... go ["OpenWrtDocs/Installing/CFE"]